Where everythinggrows together.

 Field to vase

-Every stem is cut the morning of pickup or delivery.
+Every stem is cut the morning of delivery.
 Imported grocery-store flowers are typically 7–14 days old before they hit the cooler.

 ~80%